marcelkliemannel/marcelkliemannel.com/content/articles/2021/migrating-from-spring-to-quarkus.md

 MyBean myBean = CDI.current().select(MyBean.class).get();
 ```

 In Spring, it is possible to have multiple `ApplicationContext` instances.
 However, this is not possible in Quarkus.
-But, we can only override the built-in implementation with our own.
+We can only override the built-in implementation with our own.

 Another essential difference is that Quarkus [removes all unreferenced beans](https://quarkus.io/guides/cdi-reference#remove_unused_beans) (with some exceptions) for optimization reasons.
 Unlike in Spring, we can no longer access them programmatically at runtime.